 How would you be able to seek the right advice, from the right people, and then respond accordingly… whilst at the same time overcoming the grief of your loss?

-At Attwood Marshall Lawyers we have been advising clients on their eligibility and rights for over 70 years and have a team of dedicated Estate Litigation Lawyers who can advise you today on challenging or defending a Will.
-Contact Melissa Tucker on direct line 07 5562 2498 or our Department Manager Donna Tolley on direct line 07 5506 8241 (or email [email protected]) or freecall 1800 621 071 for a free initial consultation.
+At Attwood Marshall Lawyers we have been advising clients on their eligibility and rights for over 70 years and have a team of dedicated Estate Litigation Lawyers who can help you today on challenging or defending a Will.
+Contact Amanda Heather on direct line 07 5506 8245 (or email email@example.com) or freecall 1800 621 071.